ko1/kv/README.md

   F: Load remaining data or monitor a specified file and scroll forward.
      Pushing any keys stops loading.
-     If search words (specified by commadn "/") are specified, stop if the further input lines contains the search words.
+     If a search string (specified by commadn "/") is specified, stop scroll if the further input lines contains the string.

   L: Toggle unlimited input mode